taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 * [The Colorado River has dried up completely](https://www.smithsonianmag.com/science-nature/the-colorado-river-runs-dry-61427169/) and the severe drought is causing mass migrations to the east, causing massive overcrowding in major inland ("mid-western US") cities.
 * Last year's [total evaporation of the River Niger](https://www.vanguardngr.com/2016/05/river-niger-drying-fg-raises-alarm/) has led to massive lootings at yet another hydropower station.
 * An extremely aggressive water-borne disease has wiped out several major urban areas in [India](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1151007/)
-* In the past 10 years, illnesses from sun radiation, such as skin cancer, have had a thousand-fold jump in rate of diagnosis around the world.
+* In the past 10 years, illnesses from sun radiation, such as skin cancer, have had a [hundred-fold jump in rate of diagnosis](http://www.who.int/uv/faq/skincancer/en/index1.html) around the world.

 ### Page 3